 Her book, Heart Guide: True Stories of Grief and Healing, shares intimate and poignant guidance for those who are grieving the death of a loved one.
 Heart Guide is an Independent Book Publisher Awards (IPPY Awards) Gold Medal Winner!

 A second Indiana Arts Commission grant resulted in Diana’s year-long social justice project, culminating in the book, The Freedom to Be: Stories from Transgender Youth, Adults, and Their Families.
+The Freedom to Be is an Independent Book Publisher Awards (IPPY Awards) Gold Medal Winner!
 A portion of the book’s proceeds go to support Trinity Haven (LGBTQ housing for youth at risk of homelessness).

 A frequent speaker, Diana conducts workshops and leads worship services on healing, radical compassion, and mindfulness.